 When I was 27, after I had already graduated and was looking for jobs, I thought again about joining the air force.
 But I was still 2cm too short and by then also a few months too old.
 Being an airline pilot was an option and I guess it still is, but I never had that particular ambition.
 Like with my preference for Classic MINIs over big fancy cars, light mountainbikes over sturdy touring bikes and sneakers over fancy shoes, I like small and agile means of transportation.
 Acro-aerobatic planes or helicopters perhaps?

 I am currently looking into options for training and funding to become a helicopter pilot.
 I have saved up some funds for the bicycle trip turned into skydive training turned into pilot training…?
-It will not be enough to cover it all, but I could get started, and hopefully finish with a license before I’m broke…
+It will not be enough to cover it all, but I could get started, and hopefully finish with a licence before I’m broke…

 Would you like to help me realise my dream?
 I would like to start a crowdlending project, meaning that every penny supported will be paid back when I get paid.
 I will keep everyone updated on my training through this blog and other social media.